kushaltirumala/deep_asteroid_classifier/README.md

 #experiment 2

 Raising epoch num obviously helps convergence and lowers overall loss, but overfitting is something to be aware of with such a small dataset

+#experiment 3

+Epoch num = 20; learning rate 0.0001;
+Loss is lower and seems to be generally going down but necessarily converging;
+Will now check accuracy scores to see if accuracy is generally improving